 25.1(11) Extensions.
 The owner or operator of any source may request an extension of time provided for installation of the required monitor by demonstrating to the director that good faith efforts have been made to obtain and install the monitor in the prescribed time.

-25.1(12) Continuous monitoring of sulfur dioxide from emission points involved in an alternative emission control program.
-The owner or operator of any facility applying for an alternative emission control program under 567—subrule 22.7(1) that involves the trade-off of sulfur dioxide emissions shall install, calibrate, maintain and operate continuous sulfur dioxide monitoring equipment consistent with EPA reference methods (40 CFR Part 60, Appendix B, as amended through September 28, 2007).
-The equipment shall be operational within three months of EPA approval of an alternative emission control program.

-[567—25.2(455B) Continuous emission monitoring under the acid rain program.
+567—25.2(455B) Continuous emission monitoring under the acid rain program.
 The continuous emission monitoring requirements for affected units under the acid rain program as provided in 40 CFR Part 75, including Appendices A, B, F and K as amended through August 30, 2016, are adopted by reference.